Install the CLI

 What runtime prerequisites does Package Ninja need?

-- Node.js 22 or newer
+- Node.js 20 or newer for the published CLI launcher

 - Windows, macOS, or Linux